Weak quasi-Hopf algebras, C*-tensor categories and conformal field theory, and the Kazhdan-Lusztig-Finkelberg theorem: Unitarizability of representations and rigidity

+Our first result, Prop. \ref{conjugates}, shows that the existence of such a $\Phi$ which in addition is an intertwiner between the conjugate representation $\rho_c$ on $\overline{V_\rho}$ and the contragredient representation $\rho^c$ on $V_\rho^*$ is a necessary condition for the existence of a nondegenerate Hermitian form on $V_\rho$ making $\rho$ into a $^*$-representation.
+This intertwining condition corresponds to invariance in the setting of vertex operator algebras.
+Moreover, this condition is also sufficient if $\rho$ is irreducible, and the Hermitian form is unique up to scalar multiples.
+From this point one can further study the case where $\rho$ is a $C^*$-representation in applications.

+For example, this is the case if $A$ is a discrete $C^*$-algebra, by Cor. \ref{cor_conjugates}.
+This Corollary is well known in some applications, for example in the theory of compact groups.

+Recall the definition of contragredient representations $\rho^c$ and ${}^c\rho$ given in \ref{duals_wqh}.
+Fur possible future applications, it is important to note that by Prop. \ref{rigidity} the contragredient representations have a natural description in the setting of weak quasi-Hopf algebras, and therefore of tensor categories, because they solve the duality equations of the tensor category ${\rm Rep}(A)$ making it into a rigid tensor category.
+On the other hand, one may work with the contragredient representations without any tensor structure.
+Indeed the contragredient representations may be defined more generally in the case where $A$ is only a complex algebra, always assumed either unital or discrete to avoid degeneracies, endowed with a linear invertible antimultiplicative map $S:A\to A$.
+Thus we only need a pair $(A, S)$.
+It follows that the contragredient representations $\rho^c$ and ${}^c\rho$ are nondegenerate by invertibility of $S$ and clearly with the same dimension as $\rho$.

+This more general starting point is important for applications to a vertex operator algebra $V$, where one may start with the Zhu algebra $A(V)$ associated to $V$, which is known to be associative, unital and endowed an invertible map $S$, known as Zhu's antipode.

-If a weak quasi-Hopf algebra $A$ has an involution $^*: A\to A$, to any finite dimensional representation $\rho$ on a vector space we may associate two more representations, $\rho_c$ and ${}_c\rho$ both acting on the conjugate vector space $\overline{V_\rho}$ via
+Let now $(A, ^*, S)$ be a triple with $(A, ^*)$ a complex $^*$-algebra as at the beginning of the section, and $S:A\to A$ an invertible linear antimultiplicative map.
+Then to any nondegenerate finite dimensional representation $\rho$ on a vector space we may associate two more representations, $\rho_c$ and ${}_c\rho$ both acting on the conjugate vector space $\overline{V_\rho}$ via